Bolinopsis infundibulum

 Bolinopsis infundibulum, commonly known as the common northern comb jelly, is a species of comb jelly in the family Bolinopsidae.
 It is found in the northern Atlantic Ocean and was first described by the Danish naturalist Otto Friedrich Müller in 1776.

 Description

 Bolinopsis infundibulum is an oblong comb jelly growing to a maximum length of about 15 cm.
 The thin gelatinous body wall is transparent, or occasionally milky white.
 There are two short tentacles with fringed edges.
 The mouth is at one end of the body and has two large lobes beside it, used to funnel food towards it.
 Between the lobes are four auricles, gelatinous projections fringed with cilia, that produce feeding currents that help draw in the microscopic prey.
 The mouth is surrounded by a ring of tentilla (little tentacles).
 The other end of the body is bluntly pointed.
 Locomotion is provided by the four long longitudinal rows and four short rows of cilia.
 These cilia are arranged on transverse plates and beat in synchrony, giving the animal its iridescent appearance.
 The plates to which the cilia are attached are bioluminescent.
+Ctenophores differ from cnidarians due to the fact that ctenophores lack stinging cells.
+Instead, they use colloblasts to capture their prey.